andy-maier/easy-server/docs/usage.rst

         url: https://9.10.11.12/myservice
         api_key: mykey2

-Because the server definition file has user-defined properties for each server entry, and the structure of the server entries in the vault file is user-defined, there is a choice of which information is put into which file.
-For example, the host property from the previous examples could have been moved into the server definition file as a user-defined property, since usually it is not really a secret.
+Because the server file has user-defined properties for each server entry, and the structure of the server entries in the vault file is user-defined, there is a choice of which information is put into which file.
+For example, the host property from the previous examples could have been moved into the server file as a user-defined property, since usually it is not really a secret.

 The vault file can be encrypted or decrypted using the ``easy-vault`` command